 September 21, 1965: Judy’s appearance on the Andy Williams Show (the night before) was reviewed.

 September 21, 1966: This snapshot was taken of Judy at the Buddy Rich Orchestra’s opening.
 Judy attended along with Tony Bennett, Eddie Fisher, and Lainie Kazan.

 Also on this day, this order form (below) was published promoting the Pickwick label’s reissue of some of Judy’s Capitol Recordings, “I Feel A Song Coming On.”
-This album is interesting in that it’s a studio album that does not contain “Over The Rainbow,” and it was subsequently released in 1967 only in Sears-Roebuck department stores in 1967 as “By Myself ” with different artwork.
-Pickwick was Capitol’s budget label division and released Capitol recordings (as well as RCA’s) well into the 1990’s.
+This album is interesting in that it’s a studio album that does not include “Over The Rainbow.”
+It was subsequently released in 1967 only in Sears-Roebuck department stores as “By Myself ” with different artwork.
+Pickwick was Capitol’s budget label division and released Capitol recordings (as well as RCA’s) well into the 1990s.
 This album was also released in 1967 in Canada as “I Feel A Song Coming On” with different cover art.

 September 21, 1967: Judy’s recent success at The Palace Theater and her current “Palace Tour” afforded her the ability to rent a posh townhouse in New York City.
 Since Judy was on the road so much she didn’t get the chance to spend much time at the apartment until early October.

 September 21, 1974: That’s Entertainment! was still a big hit in theaters around the country.

 September 21, 1989: The Wizard of Oz was one of the first 25 films inducted into the new National Film Registry.
 Since that time, the following Garland films have also been inducted: Love Finds Andy Hardy (1938), Meet Me In St. Louis (1944); and A Star Is Born (1954).